Chalarangelo/30-seconds-of-code/snippets/cast_list.md

 tags: utility,list,beginner
 ---

-Casts the provided value as an array if it's not one.
+Casts the provided value as a list if it's not one.

 Use `isinstance()` to check if the given value is enumerable and return it by using `list()` or encapsulated in a list accordingly.